 • Applying too much force to the ankle and the foot and blunt force with heavy or foot and ankle pressures.

-The common symptoms of hairline fracture can be:
+The common hairline fracture in foot symptoms can be:

-X-Rays can often be visible on the X-rays and immediately after the injury, become more visible a few weeks after the injury, and occur when a callus has formed around the healing.
+X-rays can often be visible on the Ankle X-ray and immediately after the injury, become more visible a few weeks after the injury, and occur when a callus has formed around the healing.

 The bone scan can involve receiving a small dose of radioactive material through the vein, and this can be a substance that accumulates in the areas where bones are repaired.
 But since there is an increased blood supply in three, there will be no hairline fractures.
 So it can be suggestive, but not diagnostic, of hairline fractures.